 [Edited version - originally posted on July 28, 2016]

-Baking in the sun may not be good for you and me, but here′s one thing that should hang out in the sun all day: your sheets and various other fine linens.
+Baking in the sun may not be good for you and me, but there′s one thing that should hang out in the sun all day: your sheets and various other fine linens.
 Not only is it a solar-powered way to dry laundry, it also has a natural brightening effect on sheets and table linens.
-Plus, linens come off the line smelling summery fresh, and that's a simple luxury of life.
+Plus, linens come off the line smelling summery fresh.

 1. Give your dryer a rest

 Hanging sheets to dry can help avoid minor shrinkage and wrinkling, giving your favorites a longer shelf life.
-"Line-drying prolongs the life of both your clothing and your linens," says Cynthia Bogart, founder of The Daily Basics and a former editor at Better Homes & Gardens.
+"Line-drying prolongs the life of both your clothing and your linens," says Cindy Bogart, founder of Artisans List and a former editor at Better Homes & Gardens.
 "The heat and tumbling in the dryer are abusive to fabric and, over time, you will see the wear."

 2. Save some energy

 Dryers are energy hogs, and their output is doubly troubling in summertime, when adding heat to your home′s interior is the last thing you want to do.
 Save energy and money (and lower your carbon footprint, too), when you hang laundry to air dry.
 Plus, why spend time fussing over just the right scent of laundry detergent when you can get that summer fresh scent for free?

 Yes, some people do still iron their sheets.
 If you′re one of them, line drying can save you some time.
 "However you hang your laundry is how it will dry," explains Cindy.
 "If you love your sheets pressed, line drying almost presses them perfectly."
 Kill two birds with one stone when you hang yours neatly in the sun, and negate the need to pull out the iron.

 4. Perfect the non-press process